livecode/livecode/extensions/widgets/navbar/docs/guide/guide.md

 ![Navigation Bar widget](images/navbar.png)

 ## Creating a Navigation Bar
-A Navigation Bar widget can be created by dragging it out from the Tools Palette, where it appears with the following icon:
+A navigation bar widget can be created by dragging it out from the Tools Palette, where it appears with the following icon:

 <svg viewBox="0 0 80 30" style="display:block;margin:auto" width="auto" height="50">